HKDSE, IB or A Levels?

 It best suits students who prefer passive learning, memorizing, less small group work, less self-inspired learning and are planning to stay in Hong Kong for university although many overseas universities are now accepting this diploma for entrance.

 The standard of Chinese (Traditional characters at the time 0f writing this) is high.

-From my own experience with two children, with teaching HKDSE students and taking A levels myself (many moons ago), I consider this to be the hardest exam currently.
+From our own experience with two children, with teaching HKDSE students and taking A levels (many moons ago), we consider this to be the hardest exam currently.

 It requires students to be good all-rounders who are capable of self study, are very organised and have a broad interest in subjects.
 The Theory of Knowledge and Extended Essay papers are particularly challenging.

 It suits students who are high self motivated to do research tasks and are inquisitive with a very high degree of creativity and the ability to think out of the box.